-Look for discount opportunities.
-Every insurance provider is different, but many do offer lower prices for combined policies, similar to the discounts offered for combined homeowner and auto policies for consumers.
-Devine noted that purchasing a BOP, which is designed specifically for small businesses, will already help you save because of its bundled general liability and commercial property insurance.
+Many insurance providers offer lower prices for combined or multiple policies, similar to the discounts offered for combined homeowner and auto policies for consumers.
+Devine noted that purchasing a BOP, which is designed specifically for small businesses, will already help you save because it bundles general liability and commercial property insurance.
 He also said that some carriers may offer discounts on other add-on policies.

-Get help from an agent.
-Smart small business owners know they need to do their due diligence in researching insurance coverage, and you'll likely be able to figure some of it out on your own with the variety of insurance comparison tools and online resources available.
+Smart small business owners and entrepreneurs know they need to do their due diligence when researching insurance coverage.
+During your research into policies and providers, you will likely narrow down your options by using the insurance comparison tools and online resources available.
 Still, it’s wise to seek professional assistance to help you compare rates and coverage.

-David Lupica, a division president at ACE Commercial Risk Services, agreed, adding that a good agent can help business owners trim costs while minimizing their exposures.
+David Lupica, COO and head of distribution at Westchester, A Chubb Company, agreed and added that a good agent can help business owners trim costs while minimizing their exposures.

-Devine reminded business owners that price isn’t the only consideration they should make when choosing a policy, and an agent can help you find the best value for your budget.
+Devine reminded business owners that price isn’t the only consideration when choosing a policy, and an agent can help you find the best value for your budget.

 “Sometimes, the cheapest policy is a terrible deal because it doesn’t offer the kind of coverage you need, or it has a deductible so high you can’t afford it,” he said.
 “Working with an agent who understands both your industry and small businesses can make a huge difference in the quality of policy you get because that agent can walk you through the policy and answer your questions.”

-Review and update your coverage every year.
-Your business is constantly changing, and your insurance needs will change right along with it.
-You might need certain coverages now that you didn’t need last year and vice versa, so taking the time to review and update your policies with your insurance agent will ensure you’re spending exactly what you need to, Rasiah said.
+Your business and your industry will evolve over time, and your insurance needs will also change.
+You might need certain coverage now that you didn’t require last year and vice versa.
+Making time every year to review and update your policies with your insurance agent will ensure you’re spending exactly what you need to, Rasiah said.